iasynetska/off_the_cuff_travel/README.md

 # Off The Cuff Travel

-Web application that allows a traveler to get different data about a chosen city (weather, air pollution, sights)
+Web application that allows a traveler to get different data about a chosen city (weather, air pollution, sights, currency and flag of country)

 ## Getting Started